Why Union City

 Union City vs Hayward vs Fremont?

-Fremont is the most expensive with the strongest schools (Mission San Jose specifically).
-Hayward is the largest with the lowest entry price and widest inventory variety.
+Fremont is the most expensive of the three, with strong schools (Mission San Jose specifically).
+Hayward is a large city with lower entry prices and a wide inventory variety.
 Union City sits between them on price + school quality, with a smaller geographic footprint that makes the BART-walkshed premium more pronounced.
-For Filipino-American or multi-generational Asian-American buyers specifically, Union City has the deepest established community of the three.
+For buyers who prioritize established local community amenities and multi-generational-friendly housing, Union City compares well among the three.

 Does Lily Garipova speak Russian for Union City transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Union City in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Union City in either English or Russian.
 Russian-language Union City page: lilygaripova.com/ru/union-city-realtor/.

 What are the main Union City neighborhoods and how do they differ?